-Business Sweden's Export Managers' Index (EMI), which monitors views and reflects sentiment among Swedish exporters of goods and services, bounced back in the first quarter survey.
-EMI rose by 6.4 points to 50.8, from 44.4 in the previous quarter.
+Business Sweden's Export Managers' Index (EMI), which monitors views and reflects sentiment among Swedish exporters of goods and services, bounced back in the first quarter of this year, rising by 1.1 points to 49.9.

 XLSX - 57 kb